jonnu/eichhornchen/docs/specification.md

 	Active machines will have backlogs of parts to print. the location system should note this, and recommend machines within same currency who are less active.
 This'll help make more machines active, cut down on production time for the website as a whole.

-	A Database of general shipping costs from around places.

-	irc channel on freenode

-	FAQ